Collect Tab

 - Subdirectories are automatically created.

-- Pressing the "Pause" button stops the data collection after completing the current frame and pressing the "Abort" button immediately stops the data collection.
+current wedge.
+Pressing the "Abort" button immediately stops the data collection.

 - Double-clicking on an image automatically starts ADXV.